Plein Air Outings

 There are a small number of free parking spaces at the pier, otherwise you may have to pay to park in the lot across Rt.
 103.

-Water on both sides.
+Water and waterfront views on both sides.

-Fort McClary, Pepperrell Road, Kittery Point.
+Located on Pepperrell Road, Kittery Point.

-The Hosmer Estate, at the very end of Raynes Neck Road.
+Located at the very end of Raynes Neck Road.

 Bold oceanfront, barn and outbuildings, extensive gardens, stone residence, expansive views.

-* Mary Byrom demonstration: Fee: $15 for KAA members, $20 for non-members. *
+Fee: $20 for KAA members, $25 for non-members.

-Downtown Kittery, urban landscape, across-the-water views of the Shipyard.
+Urban landscape, across-the-water views of the shipyard.

 Meet at KAA building.